OpenArabicPE/journal_al-hasna/README.md

 <!-- DOI needs updating once released -->
 [![DOI](https://zenodo.org/badge/171870239.svg)](https://zenodo.org/badge/latestdoi/171870239)

 This repository holds a scaffolding edition of the journal *al-Ḥasnāʾ*, published by Jirjī Niqūlā Bāz in Beirut between 1909 and 1911 It is based on digital imagery from the British Library's Endangered Archives Programme (EAP).
 Each issues is represented by a TEI XML file with links to the image files in the `<facsimile>` node.
 Structural mark-up of articles, including heads and bylines, is manually added based on the facsimiles.
+To enter a webview click [here](https://openarabicpe.github.io/journal_al-hasna/tei/oclc_792756327-v_1-i_1.TEIP5.xml).

 This digital edition is part of and follows the principles of [Open Arabic Periodical Editions (OpenArabicPE)](https://openarabicpe.github.io) that were originally developped in the context of [Digital Muqtabas](https://github.com/tillgrallert/digital-muqtabas).
 Digital imagery is available from the British Library's *Endangered Archives Programme* (EAP).